Administrative Cost Grants for Indian Schools (15.046)

 Award Procedure

-The headquarters office calculates the amount of the award and the grantee is notified by the Education Line Officer.
+The headquarters office calculates the amount of the award and the grantee is notified by the BIE Education Line Officer.

 Deadlines

-Range of Approval/Disapproval Time
+Approval/Disapproval Decision Time

 Appeals

 An applicant who disputes the amount of the award may request an informal conference with the deciding official, or may appeal the denial of the application to the Interior Board of Indian Appeals, or may bring suit in U.S. District Court.
-Full appeal procedures are found in 25 CFR, Part 900.
+Full appeal procedures are found in 25 CFR Part 900.

 Renewals